Vandivier/afterecon/content/2014-04-30-signs-you-are-not-an-economist.md

 ---
-title: Signs You are Not an Economist
+title: "Signs You are Not an Economist"
 date: 2014-04-30 15:26:03
 author: John Vandivier
 ---